icebearwillhuntthemdown/TIL-Today-I-Learnt/❄️React/Component.md

 ```
 <br/><br/>

-## functional component
+## Functional component
-functional components don't have access to state and lifecycle methods.(as they are part of a class). functional components are only for render() purpose, so it takes props and returns jsx.
+functional components **don't** have access to state and lifecycle methods as they are parts of a class.
+Instead, you can use Hooks for functional comoonents.
+Functional components are only for render() purpose, so it takes props and returns jsx.

-+) break down components : the smaller, more reusable. break down components so that they only implement one small thing.
 <br/><br/>